ErcBunny/hugo-github-page/content/post/omnihex/index.md

 ### px4_ros_com

 1. The main purpose of this package is to generate the communication bridge `micrortps_agent` from a template file `src/templates/uorb_rtps_message_ids.yaml`.
 The template file should be synced with PX4 via script `PX4-Autopilot/msg/tools/uorb_to_ros_rtps_ids.yaml`.

 2. There is also an example of off-board control available in `src/examples/offboard`.
 This example code is modified to generate a full position-pose trajectory as the function of timestamps.

+   1. circle
+   2. 8-shape

+   > TODO: use input args or launch file to specify trajectory shape

 3. It also provides useful scripts for cleaning and building the workspace.
    * Previously, `build_ros2_workspace.bash` is set to skip `custom_gazebo_plugins` because the latter depend on `px4_msgs`.
    * It is better to add `<depend>px4_msg</depend>` in `package.xml`.
 In this way we don't need to specify a order.
 Make sure to add `find_package(px4_msgs REQUIRED)` and `ament_target_dependencies(foo ...px4_msgs...)` in `CMakeLists.txt`.